JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 their resources, dependencies, and language settings.
 A source set can be used in Kotlin compilations for one or more target platforms.

 Each source set directory includes Kotlin code files (the `kotlin` directory) and `resources`.
-The Project Wizard creates default source sets for the `main` and `test` compilations of the common code and all added targets.
+The project wizard creates default source sets for the `main` and `test` compilations of the common code and all added targets.

 ![Source sets](source-sets.png){width=300}